Laysan duck: Future outlook

 The persistence of the Laysan duck into the future seems likely at present, though threats to the population remain.
 Threats include the introduction of non-native species, which may change vital rates, displace native species and adversely affect nesting and foraging opportunities.
 Devastation to vegetation could increase sedimentation of the lakes and seeps that serve as important foraging habitat.
 Human disturbance may impact nesting and brooding, and landing permits to the Laysan Island refuge are granted only for official or scientific purposes.
 Debris and contaminants washed ashore by ocean currents could pose a serious threat to the duck.
 Pesticide containers and oil spills have contaminated Laysan in the past.
 The island homes of the duck are especially vulnerable to a rise in sea level and extreme weather associated with global warming.
 Even a slight rise in sea level would destroy a large portion of the duck's current habitat.
 The spread of parasites such as the nematode Echinuria uncinata could be extremely pathogenic, as well as the introduction of disease by migratory waterfowl along the Pacific Flyway (such as avian influenza, avian malaria, cholera, botulism and duck plague).
 Environmental catastrophes such as drought, severe storms, and tsunamis may decimate populations.
 Sea level rise and increased frequency and severity of storms are an anticipated effect of global warming and could affect the population of the Laysan duck.

 A recovery plan for the Laysan duck has been developed by the U.S. Fish and Wildlife Service.
 The goal of the recovery program is to conserve and recover the species to the extent that it may be down-listed from endangered to threatened in the near future, and ultimately, that the population be healthy enough to no longer require federal protection under the Endangered Species Act.
 The emphasis of the recovery plan is the distribution of additional viable populations in the Laysan duck's historical and prehistorical range.
 The creation of multiple populations will decrease the risk that catastrophic events will result in species extinction.
 The increase of population size will diminish the threats from demographic and environmental uncertainties.
 To achieve this goal, biologists plan to establish at least five populations on a combination of predator-free Northwestern Hawaiian Islands and predator-controlled sites on Main Hawaiian Islands.
 This plan includes wild translocation and the establishment of a successful captive or semi-captive breeding program using wild source eggs for reintroductions to the Main Hawaiian Islands.
 Additionally, the plan calls for achieving gene flow between the wild source populations through long-term inter-island translocations, and island-specific management for each population to reduce threats and improve quality of habitat.
 As basic criteria of the recovery plan were met, the Laysan duck was down-listed from endangered to threatened after 2019.
+NatureServe considers the species Critically Imperiled.